My favorite neighborhood in Athens, in the shadow of the Acropolis, the Plaka is like a village within the city

 actually in the Plaka you may never come in

-people complain about.
-If you are staying in
+If you are staying in a hotel in nearby

-Makrianni or on Athinas you may have to cross a
+Makrianni or Syntagma or on Athinas Street you may have to cross a

-street or two.
+street or two to get here which is no big deal.
 But if you are down Syngrou or way

 up in Ambelokipi you will need to take a hotel